-How to maximise return on investment long after you’ve switched off the lights at the venue
+Here’s how to maximise your return on investment, long after you’ve switched off the lights at the conference venue or dialled off of your virtual event.

-The true test of a successful conference is not what participants say as they file out of the auditorium, but what people who didn’t even attend are saying months after you switch off the lights at the venue.
+The true test of a successful conference is not what participants say as they file out of the auditorium or step away from their laptop, but what people who didn’t even participate are saying months after your event draws to a close.

-Let’s face it, conferences often represent quite an investment in terms of money and time.
+Let’s face it, corporate conferences often represent quite an investment in terms of money and time.
 So why would you not want to make sure the benefit is felt throughout the entire organisation?
-Surely, the goal is clear, consistent and compelling messages delivered to staff at the coalface by highly motivated leaders who heard those messages first hand.
+Surely, the goal is clear, consistent and compelling messages delivered to colleagues by highly motivated leaders who heard those messages first hand.

-Yet all too often, when we at Axiom are engaged by clients to check how well corporate conference messages are retained, understood and acted on, frontline staff report being poorly briefed or not being briefed at all.
-Indeed, when we ask them about messages from a conference that their boss attended, a typical response is: “Oh, is that where s/he was that day?”
+Yet all too often, when we at Axiom are engaged by clients as independent third party researchers to solely check how well corporate conference messages are retained, understood and acted on, when we haven’t been involved in the conference itself, frontline staff report being poorly briefed or not being briefed at all.
+Indeed, when we ask them about messages from a conference that their boss attended, a typical response is: “Oh, is that where they were that day?

-So here are five tips to help you maximise return on conference investment and get participants acting as infectious multipliers of your messages.
+So here are five tips to help you maximise return on your conference investment and get participants acting as infectious advocates of your messages.

 1. Set up the cascade challenge

-In the opening moments of your conference, get a senior presenter to set up the cascade challenge, being super clear that participants are required to go back and brief the key messages from the event – and that their effectiveness in so doing will be measured and reported.
+In the opening moments of your conference, get a senior presenter to set up the cascade challenge, be super clear that participants are required to go back and brief key messages from the event – and that their effectiveness in doing so will be measured and reported.

 Highlight that a big part of their role as leaders is to enthuse and inspire their teams.
-As a facilitator, I often confront participants by asking which part of their salary they want to give back if they don’t think they can do that!
+As conference facilitators, we often ask participants, somewhat tongue in cheek, which part of their salary they want to give back if they don’t think they can do that!

 2. Make it easy to play

-If you’re serious about getting your messages to live beyond the end of the conference, you’d better make cascading them as easy as possible.
-That means doing better than photocopying a selection of presenters’ slides.
-That’s like someone trying to deliver the punchline to another person’s half-heard joke, or looking at someone else’s holiday photos.
+If you’re serious about getting your messages to live beyond the end of the conference, you have to make cascading them as easy as possible.
+That means doing better than sharing a selection of presenters’ slides.
+That’s like someone trying to deliver the punchline to another person’s half-heard joke, or looking at someone else’s holiday photos and pretending they’re interesting.

 And if you aren’t sure what the five key messages from your conference are, that’s telling you something about the conference content itself!